zpguard/zpguard/README.md

 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: ...
+- 🔭 I’m currently working on building a personal project to give me insights on data analysis for the fashion industry.
 - ⚡ Fun fact: ...
 -->